By Sorsa Editorial

 return resp.json()

-prompt = f"""Analyze this X Article.
-Return a JSON object with:
+"Analyze this X Article.
+Return JSON with: sentiment "

 )